 1. What is the purpose of an initial consultation?

-The purpose of the initial consultation is for us (a) to learn about you and your particular legal needs; (b) to answer your questions to the best of our ability; (c) to identify your options and, to the extent possible, analyze the costs and benefits of those alternatives; and (d) to help you determine your course of action; (e) to discuss our fees and terms of representation if an attorney-client relationship is to be established after the meeting; and (f) to determine the next steps in the process, as appropriate.
+An initial consultation is a fact-finding mission.
+The purpose is for us (a) to learn about you and your particular legal needs; (b) to answer your questions to the best of our ability; (c) to identify your options and, to the extent possible, analyze the costs and benefits of those alternatives; (d) to discuss our fees and terms of representation if an attorney-client relationship is to be established after the meeting; (e) to determine whether it would be a good mutual fit for us to work together; and (f) to discuss the next steps in the process, as appropriate.

 2. Do I need to sign a contract before the initial consultation?